jeanc18rlos/dental-vip-cms/src/pages/en/specialties/dental-implants/implant-supported-restorations.md

   body: '<p class="dv-div-title text-right">Abutment and prosthetic devices</p> <p
     class="dv-div-text text-right">The abutment or prosthetic pillar is the piece that establishes the structural connection between the implant and the prosthesis.
-    It is screwed into the implant, and then over it, the restoration is cemented or screwed too.
+    It is screwed into the implant, and then over it; the restoration is cemented or screwed too.
 It can be prefabricated or made to measure by a process of foundry and metal casting.</p><p class="dv-div-text text-right">A transfer or impression coping device and an analog or implant´s replica are also generally required to